 Sa-Dhan’s Bharat Microfinance Report shows that over 36 NBFC-MFI members have reduced rates significantly in the last financial year itself.
 The high growth rate continues, despite Bandhan, which was the largest MFI, becoming a bank.
 While as of March 2016, the total loan portfolio of MFIs has reached an all-time high of over Rs.
 63,853 crores clocking 31% growth, but if Bandhan’s loan portfolio of Rs.
 9,524 crore of 2014-15 is taken out the actual growth rate of the sector between 2014-15 to 2015-16 is over 60%.

-The sector witnessed a healthy growth in client base with over 28 lakhs new members taking the total number of client to over 399 lakhs.
+The sector witnessed a healthy growth in the client base with over 28 lakhs new members taking the total number of clients to over 399 lakhs.
 But the average loan per borrower of Rs.
 11,425 is less than last year’s Rs.
 13,162.

-As per the NSS data of various years, including the latest one of 2013, majority of the population is still dependent largely on informal and expensive sources, including money lenders to meet their credit needs.
-Loan portfolio of the MFIs and its trends are analyzed below to understand the performance of the institutions and their contribution to the goal of financial inclusion.
+As per the NSS data of various years, including the latest one of 2013, the majority of the population is still dependent largely on informal and expensive sources, including money lenders to meet their credit needs.
+The loan portfolio of the MFIs and its trends are analyzed below to understand the performance of the institutions and their contribution to the goal of financial inclusion.

 The share of NBFC-MFIs stood over 88%, followed by Societies and Trusts at 9%.
 Nearly 88% of the portfolio is held by MFIs with a portfolio size above Rs.
 500 crores.
-List of top 10 MFIs in terms of loan portfolio is indicated below.
-Among the top 10, six MFIs have posted a growth between 53% to 191 % in loan portfolio.
+A list of top 10 MFIs in terms of the loan portfolio is indicated below.
+Among the top 10, six MFIs have posted a growth between 53% to 191 % in the loan portfolio.

 |S. No.||Name of MFI||Gross Loan Portfolio (Rs crore)|